TheBeachLab/selfhosted/README.md

 # Selfhosted

 > To become independent, you don't have to  ask for independence.
-To become independent you have *to be* independent.
+To become independent you have **to be** independent.
->
-> Fran Sanchez

 This is the story of how I am slowly becoming independent.
+Disclaimer: If you don't understand anything, that's fine.
+I created this documentation for myself.

 ![](img/suitcase.jpg)